Life After Rwandan Genocide Depicted in As We Forgive

 As We Forgive does what good documentaries do—it immerses the viewer inside another person’s world in order to engage the mind and emotions.
 The film’s numerous awards and broadcast exposure on PBS confirm that As We Forgive is a masterfully told story that moves effortlessly, simply, and passionately.

 That’s not to say this work is to easy watch.
 The hour spent with it is not a comfortable hour, but a rewarding one as you explore the depths of human suffering and the heights of redemption through a real-life drama so laden with conflict you want to look away but can’t.

 Director Laura Waters Hinson makes no effort to hide As We Forgive’s Christian themes.
-The title itself is an allusion to the line in the Lord’s Prayer that says, “Forgive us our debts as we forgive our debtors.”
+The title itself is an allusion to the line in Matthew 6:9-13 that says, “Forgive us our debts as we forgive our debtors.”
 While the focus of the story is squarely on the struggles of forgiveness, several of the subjects in the story make reference to God, God’s Word, and their faith as their source of strength and their inspiration to forgive those who have wronged them.